chromium/chromium/docs/mac_build_instructions.md

 ## Get the code

-In System Preferences, check that "Energy Saver" -> "Power Adapter" -> "Prevent computer from sleeping automatically when the display is off" is checked so that your laptop doesn't go to sleep and interrupt the long network connection needed here.

 Create a `chromium` directory for the checkout and change to it (you can call this whatever you like and put it wherever you like, as long as the full path has no spaces):